Create a budgeting spreadsheet and help prevent student debt.

 Lets talk about the oh-so-boring-budgeting spreadsheets.
 Don’t overcomplicate it!
 In fact, you might find it odd I don’t have a link to a budgeting spreadsheet on my blog or a list of suggested links for budget sheets.
 A link to a pre-made budget sheet rarely has the uniqueness to your bills or situation, quickly over-complicating or down-right depressing.

 Pay yourself first!
 This practice of PYF is a concept I think is far too undervalued.
-You’ve worked hard, now pay yourself!
+You’ve paid the bills, now pay yourself!

 After you’ve PYF, what is remaining?
 I’m not going to overwhelm you with short and long term savings, IRA’s, 401k’s and a litany of other possible areas to be putting money.
 Most students would love to have an account for car repairs, Christmas gifts and beer money.